Tamarou/nerdfight.online/site/content/en/about/privacy.md

 believe in good faith that disclosure is reasonably necessary to protect the safety or rights of us, third parties, or the public at large.

 ## Special rules regarding children

 The Children's Online Privacy Protection Act ('COPPA') requires that we inform parents on how we collect and disclose the personal information of children under the age of 13.

 We do not permit children under the age of 13 to use our service.
-To prevent this, we collect date of birth at the time of account creation.
-If your child under the age of 13 has mis-represented their age at account creation, please contact us at coppa@dreamwidth.org.
+If your child under the age of 13 has mis-represented their age to us, please contact us at coppa@tamarou.com.
 After confirming your identity, we will remove the account.

 ## Cookies